-There are 9 Sales Forecasting Methods that help companies build out an accurate sales pipeline.
-Of the 9 sales forecasting methods, Opportunity Cost is the most widely implemented.
+There are 10 sales forecasting methods that help companies build out an accurate sales pipeline.
+Of the 10 sales forecasting methods, opportunity stage, and roll-up forecasting are the most widely implemented.
+Companies that want a more in-depth analysis can use complex forecasting methods such as regression analysis, multivariable, and AI forecasting, however, these methods are extremely costly.
 This article will give you an in-depth understanding of Opportunity Stage Forecasting (OSF) and how it can help forecast reps’ sales.
 By the end of this article, you should be able to implement the opportunity stages successfully.

 Sales Forecasting in a Nutshell

 Sales Forecasting is defined exactly as its sounds, forecasting your company’s sales.
 Sales forecasting methods allow companies to make informed business decisions and forecasts based on information gathered through their sales team’s pipeline.

 These decisions have a companywide impact that influences the company’s financial, operational and marketing decisions.
 Making accurate sales forecasts is crucial to a company’s success; which is why it is crucial that the sales forecasting methods that you choose to implement are easily deployable.

 What is the Most Commonly Used Forecasting Technique?

 Some companies end up over/underestimating sales.
 This can cause them to either over-forecast and spend excessively, preventing them from being able to recover financially or under-forecast and miss out on additional potential revenue opportunities.
 Either scenario can muddle the sales forecast because forecasts map opportunity stages into forecast categories.

 OSF will help you reduce these errors by identifying potential errors early on, allowing you to make more realistic sales forecasts.